 - Receive the digital copy when your order is ready.

-Note: Your digitized copies usually will be transferred to your MemoryCloud account for 60 days to view, download, or save to Google Photos with these DVD to USB services.
+Note: Most digital media transfer services will not digitize the commercial DVDs you own.
+Your digitized copies usually will be transferred to a cloud account for you to view, download, or save for a certain period.
 USB copies will require additional fees.

 The Bottom Line